lpapp/examples/qt-shortcut-editor/README.md

 * Reset all shortcuts.
 * Restore the defaults on any page in the dialog.

+* Saving the state of the tree (expansion and collapsing).
+* Saving the state of the search options.
+* Clearing the search field by a button press.
-* Highlighting keys on the keyboard.
+* Highlighting keys on the keyboard (following application settings).
 * Changing the context on the keyboard automatically driven by selection.
-* Drag from the tree to the keyboard to assign.
+* Drag a row from the tree to the keyboard to assign.
-* Drag from the keyboard to the tree to assign.
+* Drag from the keyboard to a tree row to assign.
-* Highlight indication when dragging from the tree unto the keyboard to see which key would be assigned.
+* Highlight indication when dragging from the tree unto the keyboard to see which key would be assigned. (following application settings).
 * Tooltips for the actions on the keyboard.
 * Keyboard highlights automatically updating on assignment (recording or drag and drop).

+* Tooltip for the shortcut editor itself.
 * Tree automatically resizing to take up the space.
 * Tree scrollable if too many items.
-* Highlight custom shortcuts.
+* Highlight custom shortcuts (following application settings).
+* Multiple shortcuts for the same action.
+* Tree organised by contexts.
+* Multiple selections.
+* Native view of the shortcuts (e.g. pretty glyphs on Mac).
+* Cross-platform (tested on Windows, Linux and Mac).